Do I need a substitute teacher certification or license to work in schools?

+With a persistent educator shortage across the country, schools need qualified, reliable people who have a passion for working with students.
 One frequently asked question by substitute teacher candidates is about state substitute teacher certification or licensure.
 Credentialing varies by state and (at times) even by the individual school district.

 It gets a little confusing because states use different names for their substitute teacher credential – certificate, license, authorization, permit, or some other word for this documentation.
 No matter what it’s called, if your state requires it, you need to follow through and get started early.

-Which states require these credentials?
+Which states require substitute teacher certification?

 A substitute teaching credential is not mandatory in every state to become a substitute teacher, especially for short-term substitute posts.
 For example, Florida doesn’t require a special certification.
 Substitute teachers must, however, meet the state’s minimum eligibility requirements.
 Check out our full list of each state’s minimum requirements for substitute teachers.